Farzane-Ka/machine-learning/linear-regression/README.md

 1) ex1.m
 ex1.m uses linear regression to predict profits for a food truck.
 The problem is to predict the profit for openning a new resturant in a new city by using linear regression.
-DataSet contain the population of different cities and their corresponding profit.
+DataSet contains the population of different cities and their corresponding profits.

 2) ex1-multi.m
 Predicting the price of houses using linear regression.